-The study from the Centre for Ecology and Hydrology (CEH), is hugely important because it’s the biggest study of these pesticides in the real world – covering a crop area equivalent to 3,000 football pitches.
+Research by the Centre for Ecology & Hydrology (CEH) is hugely important because it’s the biggest study of these pesticides in the real world – covering a crop area equivalent to 3,000 football pitches.

 As part of the Bee Cause campaign, Friends of the Earth is urging the UK government to back EU moves to permanently extend current neonicotinoid restrictions to all crops – and commit to keeping the ban post-Brexit.

 A YouGov poll for Friends of the Earth revealed last year that 81% agree that an EU ban on neonicotinoid pesticides which have been found to pose a threat to bees should remain, post-Brexit.

 “This crucial study confirms that neonicotinoid pesticides come with a nasty sting in the tail for our under-pressure bees," says Friends of the Earth nature campaigner Sandra Bell.
 It’s time for a complete and permanent ban on these chemicals.

 “The UK government must stop asking for yet more evidence and back tough action on these dangerous chemicals to protect our precious pollinators."